Actigraphy wristbands to monitor sleep hygiene

-As part of neuroCare's assesment and managment of ADHD, ADD, OCD, Depression & Insomnia, we loan our clients an Actigraphy wristband to assess sleep quality.
+As part of neuroCare's assessment and management of ADHD, ADD, OCD, Depression & Insomnia, we loan our clients an Actigraphy wristband to assess sleep quality.
 Clients are asked to wear the wristband over a period of seven days.
-Actigraphy wristbands have sensors for red, green, blue and Infrared light and also have temperature sensors and accelerometers to measure a persona's daily activity.
+Actigraphy wristbands have sensors for red, green, blue and Infrared light and also have temperature sensors and accelerometers to measure a person's daily activity.

 Wristbands used by neuroCare are intended for clinical use.
 Unlike commercially available activity trackers (e.g. Fitbit®), the light sensor technology of Actigraphy wristbands allow our therapists to identify healthy or unwanted blue light exposure in a person's daily routine, as well as to assess sleep quality.

 Whether or not a client reports a sleep problem, an Actigraphy assessment usually gives the therapist more insight into presenting symptoms.
 Smartphones, tablets, desktop computers, LED and fluorescent lamps omit a high spectrum blue light which the human body more naturally needs during daylight hours.
 Overexposure to blue spectrum light in the evenings and especially before bedtime, counteracts the body's release of sleep-inducing melatonin.
 This impacts on sleep quality and sleep duration, thereby affecting mood and attention levels.

 After treatment with neuroCare, we recommend wearing the Actigrahy wristband for another 7 days to see if there has been an improvement in sleep, activity levels and exposure to blue light before bed.

 After 7 days the therapist will go through the Actigraphy data, presented on a chart which visualises sleep patterns, activity levels and light in the wearer's surroundings.
 This will indicate whether or not sleep times were consistent or disturbed due to other factors, such as blue light or activity levels.